Are you wondering what to do when child support is not being paid? Keep reading to find out your best next move.

 Know Your Legal Rights

-First and foremost, it’s worth mentioning that child support is not something a former spouse can opt-in or opt-out of.
+First and foremost, it’s worth mentioning that child support is not something a former spouse can opt-in or opt out of.
 In all fifty states across the U.S., some laws state that parents must financially support their children, even when separated.

 An Attorney Can Help

 It can be helpful to hire the lawyer who represented you in your initial divorce and child custody case, but it isn’t necessary.
 There are several reasons why a single parent might hire a different attorney, including cost, among other things.
+This is why it’s so important, to find the correct lawyer for your case.
+If you find yourself in a situation, needing a lawyer, search ‘denver child support lawyer near me’ or add your location instead, and you’ll find the best lawyer for your case.

 Law Enforcement Tools